Deep-learning-based prediction of Precipitable Water Vapor in the Chajnantor area: Deep learning model: LSTM

-$R^2$ measures the proportion of variability in the actual data explained by the model.
+The $R^2$ measures the proportion of variability in the actual data explained by the model.
 Values close to 1 indicate an excellent fit. $R^2$ is defined as:

-Where $y_i$ denotes the observed (true) values, $\hat{y}_i$ is the predicted value for each $i$, $\bar{y}$ is the mean of the observed values, and $n$ is the total number of observations.
+where $y_i$ denotes the observed (true) values, $\hat{y}_i$ is the predicted value for each $i$, $\bar{y}$ is the mean of the observed values, and $n$ is the total number of observations.

 The RMSE was also employed to measure the average magnitude of errors between predictions and actual values, giving greater weight to larger errors.
-Its interpretation is intuitive, as it is expressed in the same units as the target variable in mm.
+Its interpretation is intuitive, as it is expressed in the same units as the target variable (i.e., in millimeters).

 Additionally, the MAE was used as a complementary metric, representing the average absolute difference between predicted and actual values.
 Unlike RMSE, MAE treats all errors equally without emphasizing larger deviations, making it useful for assessing overall prediction performance.